-- 1. Procedures for responding to allegations/ suspected abuse - 2.1 Initial complaint: A member of staff suspecting or hearing a complaint of abuse:
+1. Procedures for responding to allegations/suspected abuse:

+2.1 Initial complaint:

+A team member suspecting or hearing a complaint of abuse:

-- must listen carefully to the child and/or parent and keep an open mind.
-Staff should not take a decision as to whether or not the abuse has taken place. - > must not ask leading questions, that is, a question which suggests its own answer. - must reassure the child and/or parent but not give a guarantee of absolute confidentiality.
-The member of staff should explain that they need to pass on the information in accordance with this Policy so that the correct action is taken. - must keep a sufficient written record of the conversation.
+- MUST listen carefully to the child and/or parent/carer and keep an open mind. - MUST NOT take a decision as to whether or not the abuse has taken place. - MUST NOT ask leading questions, that is, a question which suggests its own answer. - MUST reassure the child and/or parent/carer but not give a guarantee of absolute confidentiality. - MUST explain that they need to pass on the information in accordance with this policy so that the correct action is taken. - MUST keep a sufficient written record of the conversation.
 The record should include the date, time and place of the conversation and the essence of what was said and done by whom and in whose presence.
-The record should be signed by the person making it and should use names, not initials.

-All other evidence, (for example, scribbled notes, mobile phones containing text messages, clothing, computers), must be kept securely with the written record and passed on when reporting the matter in accordance with this Policy.

-All suspicion or complaints of abuse or any concern about a child's welfare must be reported in accordance with the procedures set out below.
+The record should be signed by the person making it and should use names, not initials. - MUST keep all other evidence (for example, scribbled notes, mobile phones containing text messages, clothing, computers) securely with the written record and passed on when reporting the matter in accordance with this policy. - MUST report all suspicions or complaints of abuse or any concern about a child's welfare in accordance with the procedures set out below. - MUST always speak to the DSL if unsure of what to do.